 10. Miyuki Ishikawa

 Born in 1956, Wuornos killed seven men in Florida between 1989 and 1990.
 She shot each of the seven at point-blank range, according to The New York Daily News.
 She was captured after a minor traffic accident in one of her victims’ cars.
 She told the police that she murdered the men in self-defense because they raped her while she worked as a prostitute.
 However, she was sentenced to death for six of the murders.
-In 2003, a movie of her life, titled Monster and starring Charlize Theron, was released to high praise.
+In 2003, a movie about her life, titled Monster and starring Charlize Theron, was released to high praise.

 Buenoano killed her husband James Goodyear, according to NBC News, her son Michael Buenoano, her boyfriend Bobby Joe Morris, and potentially her boyfriend Gerald Dossett.
-She was also believed to have been involved in a 1974 murder in Alabama, and attempted to murder her fiancé John Gentry.
+She was also believed to have been involved in a 1974 murder in Alabama and attempted to murder her fiancé John Gentry.

 Buenoano was executed in 1971 for the murder of her husband.
 She was later linked to many of the other murders.
 She was the first woman to be executed in Florida since 1848 and was the third woman to be executed in the U.S. since the reinstatement of capital punishment in 1976.

 Barraza was a Mexican professional wrestler.
 She was born in 1957 and was known as “The Old Lady Killer.”
-She murdered between 42 and 48 elderly woman and was later sentenced to 759 years in prison.
+She murdered between 42 and 48 elderly women and was later sentenced to 759 years in prison.
 She would beat or strangle her victims and steal their possessions.
 She was caught in 2006 and found guilty of 16 counts of murder and aggravated burglary in 2008, according to the New York Daily News.

 Toppan was a nurse who killed dozens of patients, according to NBC.
 She was nicknamed “Jolly Jane.”
 She confessed to 31 murders after her arrest in 1901.
 She would kill the victims with different combinations of medicine and chemicals and even climb into bed with them after administering the dose.
 She was found not guilty by reason of insanity and committed to the Taunton Insane Hospital for life.

-Gottfried was a German serial killer who was the last person publicly executed in the city of Bremen.
+Gottfried was a German female serial killer who was the last person publicly executed in the city of Bremen.
 She killed 15 people using arsenic, probably between the years 1813 and 1827.
 She would mix the poison in with her victims’ food while caring for them as a nurse, reports New York Daily News.
-She killed her parents, her two husbands, her fiancé and her children.
+She killed her parents, her two husbands, her fiancé, and her children.

 Dyer is only convicted of one murder, but her name is attached to the murder of hundreds of infants and children.
 She worked for 20 years at the “baby farm,” according to the New York Daily News.
-It is suspected that she killed over 400 infants, which would make her among history’s most prolific serial killers.
+It is suspected that she killed over 400 infants, which would make her among history’s most prolific female serial killers.
 She was tried for murder in 1896 and convicted and hanged.

 Gilbert was a nurse who was convicted of four murders and two attempted murders of patients admitted to the Veterans Affairs Medical Center in Massachusetts.
 She would inject patients with massive doses of epinephrine, which is an untraceable heart stimulant.
 This would cause cardiac arrest, and she would respond to the coded emergency herself.
 She was convicted in 1998.
 She is serving a life sentence at Federal Medical Center, Carswell in Fort Worth, Texas.